top of page

 Income Tax (“PPh”) Article 21

-Taxpayers that are Indonesian citizen (“WNI”) or are domestic taxpayers (“WPDN”) is the subject of the imposition of Income Tax Article 21.
+Taxpayers who are Indonesian citizens (“WNI”) or are domestic taxpayers (“WPDN”) are the subject of the imposition of Income Tax Article 21.
 The taxed object is the income received by taxpayers.

 Below is the list of imposition provisions for Income Tax Art.
 21 on Freelancers: